javacc/javacc/docs/faq.md

 }
 ...

-// when */ is seen in the IN_JAVADOC_COMMENT state
-// switch back to the DEFAULT state
+// when */ is seen in the IN_JAVADOC_COMMENT state, switch back to the DEFAULT state
 < IN_JAVADOC_COMMENT > TOKEN : {
   < ENDDOC: "*/" > : DEFAULT
 }